jasminerc23/Data_Projects_TripleTen/Airbnb/Readme.md

 ## Airbnb Short Term Vacation Rental Market Analysis
-* My first project with Tripleten designed to showcase mastery on advanced spreadsheets.
+* My first project in the business intelligence analytics course with Tripleten designed to showcase mastery on advanced spreadsheets

 ## Prerequisites:
 * Google Sheets- to view this spreadsheet you must have a Google account